ircv3/ircv3-specifications/extensions/account-registration.md

 prevent or discourage users from setting passwords so long they may not fit in these messages.
 300 bytes should be a safe reasonable limit.

+The capability value `account-required` indicates that all connections require SASL to proceed.
+The absence of this value does not indicate that connection registration can necessarily proceed in the absence of SASL; it may be disallowed due to specific properties of the connection (e.g. an untrustworthy IP address), which will be indicated instead by `FAIL * ACCOUNT_REQUIRED`.
+If the capability value `before-connect` is advertised, clients should respond to both of these conditions by suggesting that the user register an account.

 # Server considerations